Show Exit Code of Last Command in Zsh

 ...

-Zsh has two prompts: default - PROMPT
+Zsh has two prompts: default - PROMPT and the right prompt RPROMPT.

 The code above constructs default prompt using multiple pieces of data such

-as $USER
+as $USER and $HOST environment variables.

 Let's look more closely at this: